menu

 Atlantic Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Atlantic Beach is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Atlantic Beach doesn't have a public transportation system that people use for their commute.

 Atlantic Beach is a very ethnically-diverse city.
 The people who call Atlantic Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Atlantic Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Atlantic Beach include English, Irish, German, European, and Italian.
+Important ancestries of people in Atlantic Beach include Irish, English, German, Italian, and European.

 The most common language spoken in Atlantic Beach is English.
 Other important languages spoken here include Spanish and Chinese.